frontity/docs/docs/guides/setting-url-wordpress-source-data.md

 * `state.wpSource.prefix`: The prefix of the API. _Defaults to `/wp-json`.
 It is not used if `isWpCom` is `true`._

 {% hint style="info" %}
-From [version 1.10](https://github.com/frontity/frontity/blob/dev/packages/wp-source/CHANGELOG.md#1100) of the `@frontity/wp-source` package, the property `state.source.api` _should never be set manually by the end-users_ \(it will be computed from the properties mentioned above\)
+From [version 1.10](https://github.com/frontity/frontity/blob/dev/packages/wp-source/CHANGELOG.md#1100) of the `@frontity/wp-source` package, the property `state.source.api` _should never be set manually by the end users_ \(it will be computed from the properties mentioned above\)
 {% endhint %}

 ## WordPress scenarios